 Here the drawings in dwg and the 3d model of the playground project realized with the architectural BIM design software.

-DWG drawings models and BIM 3D model of the project
+DWG drawings and 3D BIM model of a playground project